EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 Original source information is retained to allow individual observations to be traced to the contributing study or dataset.

-### Published and TRACE-derived estimates

-Where possible, TRACE-CpG distinguishes between:

-- **source-reported estimates** — concordance statistics reported by the original investigators; and
-- **TRACE-derived estimates** — concordance statistics calculated from publicly available CpG-by-sample methylation data using a documented TRACE-CpG workflow.

-The original analytical definition and processing status are retained so that estimates generated under different pipelines are not assumed to be directly equivalent.

 ### Complete and filtered datasets

 Where complete or substantially complete CpG-level correlation matrices are available,